Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 6. You will need to set your hostname to something other than localhost `hostnamectl set-hostname --static --transient --pretty <new-name>`

-7. Add/set entry corresponding to <new-name> in above command to /etc/hosts file
+7. Add/set entry corresponding to <new-name> in above command to `/etc/hosts` file

+    For example if your hostname is `cortxhost`

+    Then `/etc/hosts` should something like:

+    ```
+    127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 cortxhost
+    ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
+    ```

 8. You'll need to disable selinux and firewall.
 Run the following commands:

      `$ systemctl stop firewalld`